shinyscorpion/task_bunny/README.md

           [job: YourApp.HolaJob, concurrency: 2]
         ]

-        # When you use TaskBunny under an umbrella app and each apps needs different job
+        # When you use TaskBunny under an umbrella app and each app needs a different job
         # definition, you can prefix jobs like below.

         config :task_bunny, app_a_jobs: [